shug7626/4YP_Code/README.md

 ParasiticResistances.m - Multiple simulations of a PV cell with a variety of parasitic (series and shunt) resistances

 ## Basic Tandem Simulations
-Beginning work on creating code to calculate the J-V relation for two cells in tandem with basic parasitic resistances.
+Calculates the J-V relation for two cells in tandem with basic parasitic resistances.